Grigory-Rylov/android-methods-profiler/README.md

 To find class or method you should press **Ctrl + f** or manually click to searching field.
 Type class name and/or method name for example *SomeClass.someMethod* and press **Enter**.

-If current thead data contains any matches to the mask "\*.SomeClass.someMethod.\*" then these elements will be highlighted and the focus will be on the first element found.
+If current thread data contains any matches to the mask "\*.SomeClass.someMethod.\*" then these elements will be highlighted and the focus will be on the first element found.

 If you want to find methods that ends with *SomeClass.someMethod* then type *SomeClass.someMethod()* and profiler will find any matches to the mask "\*.SomeClass.someMethod".